-Assessors are independent of the service’s delivery team.
-They are experts in their field and are usually working on their own projects.
+It is recommended that assessors are independent of the service’s delivery team.
+They should be experts in their field and are usually working on their own projects.
 This ensures their knowledge and skills are up to date.

 There are usually 3 assessors, including a lead assessor.